 The General Election campaign enters it’s final week.
 In four days time we could have another government.
 I hope so and am encouraged by what I see and hear.
 Both from friends and family and on social media as well as on the telly and in the papers.
 But we will not succeed if we take our foot off the gas and assume we’ve crossed the finishing line.
 We have four days to persuade those who are undecided.
 And then to actually visit the polling station and vote.
 Older people say about younger adults that they like to moan about how bad things are but can’t be bothered to do anything about it.
 And if they don’t vote they will get a government that continues to treat them with contempt.
 Saddling them with student debts, low paid jobs and a future where they are worse off than their parents.
 In the past people said that there was little difference between Labour and Tories.
 We can stick with what we know or embrace the possibility of change.
 Fear versus hope.

 The campaign has been a pleasant surprise.
-The level of hostility towards the Tories has led some, like Boris Johnson, to accuse the BBC of packing the seats with left wing voters.
+The level of hostility towards the Tories has led some, like Boris Johnson, to accuse the BBC of filling up studio audiences with left wing voters.
 It may come as a surprise to Boris but people really don’t like what his party has been doing.
 On Friday a tearful member of the audience asked Jeremy Corbyn about the immigration rules which forces her husband to live in the United States because he didn’t have a job that paid £18,000 p/a.
 Corbyn sympathised and told her this would change.
 The format didn’t allow the woman to put the question to Teresa May because she refused to debate directly with Jeremy Corbyn.
 Which is a pity because this rule was introduced by her as Home Secretary.
 It is May who has forced couples to live apart and I hope the audience member and her husband have the opportunity to live together as a couple in the UK soon.

 And what is there to say about Teresa May?
 Triggering Article 50 at the end of March which started the clock ticking for a 2 year timespan to negotiate Britain’s exit from the European Union.
 And then to waste the first two months on an election campaign.
 It just shows calling this election wasn’t a considered decision, but a reaction to events.
 She keeps talking about the coalition of chaos.
 In their arrogance they think the only options on the menu are a Tory majority government or a Labour government which is reliant on smaller parties to govern.
 It doesn’t occur to them that there is another option.
 Of a Labour government with a majority and that some people might quite like this proposition.